DatGuy84/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/lj2b1gj.png" height="80%" width="80%"/>

 We do not fill out the default gateway since the Domain Controller itself is the gateway.
 Additionally, the DNS server is set to be the loopback address since DNS will be automatically installed into the Domain Controller once AD is configured.
-Press "f".
+Press "Ok".

 Now we can rename the pc by going to settings, search about in settings, and click rename for "DomainController".